 Four years later, it was Hillsborough.

-Now the pricks who sing about Hillsborough, about 96 not being enough, can fuck off for as far as I’m concerned.
-I hate the vermin but I don’t wish death on them.
-There’s something missing in your brain if you think it’s funny that all these little kids and teenagers got crushed to death.
-I couldn’t give a fuck who they support, it’s sick to take any kind of pleasure or enjoyment from Liverpool’s misery and loss where Hilssborough is concerned.
+Now the pricks who sing about Hillsborough, about 96 not being enough, have something with them.
+I hate the scousers but it should go without saying that I don’t wish death on them.
+There’s something missing in your brain if you think it’s funny that little kids, teenagers and parents got crushed to death.
+It’s sick to take any kind of pleasure or enjoyment from Liverpool’s misery and loss where Hilssborough is concerned, but some United fans do.
+Or at least, are desensitised to what they are saying, and don’t take issue with using the tragedy as a way to goad Liverpool fans.

 1. Frustration seems to arise in United fans because of this notion of scousers being ambulance chasers.
-Nobody loves to hold a minute’s silence like the dippers, whatever the cause.
-They’re self-pity city, aside from anything to do with Hillsborough.
+Nobody loves to hold a minute’s silence like they do, whatever the cause.
+They’re self-pity city, who mourn the deaths of chickens.
 So the fact that Hillsborough is brought up time and again, this continual mourning which is never laid to rest, seems to irk United fans.
+Maybe once justice has been served, and those who were at fault are held to account, things will change.

 Again, put on your human-being hat, instead of your football-fan one, and you have to see why the family’s are still banging on about Hillsborough.
 The police are fucking scum.
 They fucked up at Hillsborough, they didn’t know what to do, and more people died because of it.
-The fans have to take some portion of blame, pouring in to the ground without tickets, but the police wanted all of the blame on the scousers’ heads.
+There were fans who poured in to the ground without tickets, but the police and Thatcher wanted all of the blame on the scousers’ heads.

 The people who died though, they’re not the ones entering the ground late and without tickets.
 The people who died will have been there early, ticket in hand, waiting for kick-off.
 The police wanted to make it about football violence, about the fans being pissed, when in reality, any drunk, late fans should have been controlled.
 They shouldn’t have been allowed in.